-The Road East: Day 6
+Nor, The Road East: Day 6

 The Road to Retirement

 I think anyone who calls the U.S. home should, if at all possible, take a road trip across the country.
 This is our 4th trip and I never get tired of the experience.
-And every time we make another trip I learn something new.
+Every time we make another trip I learn something new.
 The diversity in this country is beyond what you might imagine and if you can witness some of the different regions, you begin to realize why this country is currently so divided.
 It’s a simplistic explanation but it fits.
 How the farming family lives in rural Iowa is vastly different than the high tech family in Silicon Valley.
 It’s two different worlds, why wouldn’t they have differing opinions?

 But with that being said, the U.S. is awesome!
 Go out and experience as much as you can.
 There is just so much to see, so many people to meet and so much to learn.
 And guess what?
 There is way more good than bad.